 The IT Project Manager III will contribute to the effective implementation of MyDay, a complex program designed to improve WashU’s operational excellence and ability to make insight-driven decisions.
 Kicked off in July 2018, MyDay is an exciting, once-in-a-generation effort to replace the university’s core administrative IT systems (human resources, finance, and student) and improve associated business processes.
 The multi-year effort will replace these systems with a single system (Workday) that will integrate the university’s core administrative data in the cloud.

 The Project Manager (PM) III position’s purpose is to direct and manage project work.
 The PM is responsible for ensuring that the Project Team completes the project within budget, on schedule and within scope, and manages the project process per the standards and guidelines of the Portfolio and Project Management Office.
 This PM will be responsible for the implementation of the Student Administration System for WashU.
-They will facilitate and lead planning efforts leading up to the business case to the board of trustees, and strategic/project planning efforts for the first year.
-Then will lead the implementation project for the following 2 years.
+They will facilitate and lead planning efforts leading up to the business case to the board of trustees, and strategic/project planning efforts for the first year, and then will lead the implementation project.

 PRIMARY DUTIES AND RESPONSIBILITIES: